veryalien/mycobit/README.md

 That is a free excerpt from a complete instruction manual which you can still purchase from amazon.
 Please note though that, unfortunately, the instruction table is very strangely formatted and doesn't contain all of the proper instruction descriptions.
 See the mycobit_info.pdf file for more details.

-Mycobit is fully backwards-compatible with the MyCo/TPS systems.
+mycobit is fully backwards-compatible with the MyCo/TPS systems.
 There are a few enhancements that add new extended commands, support the larger micro:bit display and available memory.
 The input and output pins have been assigned according to the micro:bit edge connector analogue and digital pins.

 # mycobit Versions